IRLL-Org/RL_framework_frontend/README.md

 * react-html-parser
 > npm package that used to convert HTML strings into React components.
 Avoids the use of dangerouslySetInnerHTML and converts standard HTML elements, attributes and inline styles into their React equivalents.
 * react-router
-> npm package that used to provide routing in React
+> npm package that used to provide routing in React.
 * antd
 > Ant-design is an enterprise-class UI design language and React UI library.Most of our framework's UI design based on this library.
 * websocket